 The Suica or Pasmo card is the ultimate card you need to get for your trip to Japan, whether or not you take the JR Pass.
-It is a perfect addition as it can be used to take most public transport (metro, trains, buses and monorail).
+It is a perfect addition as it can take most public transport (metro, trains, buses and monorail).
 As you know, you cannot travel within the entire country with only the JR Pass and trains.
-The card can also be used as an electronic wallet to make small purchases in supermarkets (for example, at 7-Eleven or FamilyMart), vending machines and even pay for taxis!
+The card can also be used as an electronic wallet to make small purchases in supermarkets (for example, at 7-Eleven or FamilyMart) and vending machines, and even pay for taxis!

 Renting a car

 Renting a car is ideal for destinations poorly served by public transport, such as Shikoku Island.
 To rent a car, you will require an international driving licence and an official translation of your driving licence in Japanese.
-You will need to do this via the Japan Automobile Federation, and it incurs a fee.
-This cost will need to be added to the car rental fee, tolls, parking and petrol.
+You must do this via the Japan Automobile Federation, which incurs a fee.
+This cost must be added to the car rental fee, tolls, parking and petrol.
 I love renting cars through Discover Cars.
 They offer some great options for affordable rentals, and their customer service is one the best.